sohonet/monitorama.eu-2018/day1.md

 Anthology of anti-patterns:

 - Configuration: config not immediately picked up, delayed incident. expose config identifier at runtime, assert what runs is what is intended.
-- Dependencies: timeouts - LB timeout of 10s but downstream 60s. expensive requests dominate runtime. downstream services should have timeouts shorter than upstream.
+- Dependencies: timeouts - loadbalancer timeout of 10s but downstream 60s. expensive requests dominate runtime. downstream services should have timeouts shorter than upstream.
 - Deployment: uptime means victory. past results are not an indication of future performance. need explicit sanity checks.
 - Development: time, dealing with DST changes.
 Difficuly to thoroughly test, default to UTC everywhere (except UI).
 - Observability: tail of distribution. aggregates and perventiles mask reality of user experience - slowest could be most important.
 Pay special attention to the tail, check worse requests individually.
-- Operations: Expensive roll back/fwd.
+- Operations: Expensive roll back or forward.
 Bad deploy - debate what to do is time consuming.
 Pick one strategy and invest heavily in it and make it really good.
-- Performance: arbitrary resource limits. hard to pick connection/fh etc. limits.
-Set reasonable soft limits and ideally no hard limits and let system hit actual resource limits OR reigorously model and validate limits.
+- Performance: arbitrary resource limits. hard to pick limits for connections, file handles etc. Set reasonable soft limits and ideally no hard limits and let system hit actual resource limits OR reigorously model and validate limits.
 - Routing: retry too often.
 Simplistic retry approaches multiples load on backend systems.
 Use adaptive retries such as CoDel.